pSGAme/MAIL-for-Classification/docs/RUN.md

 # Training and Evaluation

-We provide bash scripts in [scripts/](../scripts) for each prompting variant including MaPLe, vision, language and independent V-L prompting.
+We provide bash scripts in [scripts/](../scripts) for MAIL and other methods.
-Make sure to configure the dataset paths in environment variable `DATA` and run the commands from the main directory `multimodal-prompt-learning/`.
+Make sure to configure the dataset paths in environment variable `DATA` and run the commands from the main directory `MAIL-for-Classification`.
-Below we provide training and evaluation instructions for MaPLe.
-The same instructions applies for all other variants including *Vision (VPT), Language and independent V-L prompting*.
+Below we provide training and evaluation instructions for MAIL.

 ### Training time and compute
-We train MaPLe on each dataset with a batch size of 4 using a **single** NVIDIA A100 GPU.
+We train MAIL on each dataset with a batch size of 4 (64 for ImageNet and SUN397 for their relatively large scale) using a **single** NVIDIA 4090 GPU.
-Training MaPle on ImageNet for 5 epochs takes 1 hour for a single seed.
-So results for 3 seeds takes around 3 hours.
-For all remaining 10 datasets, it combinedly takes around 4 hours (for all 3 seeds) on a single A100 GPU.
-To ease reproduction of MaPLe results, we have provided [training logs](https://drive.google.com/drive/folders/1EvuvgR8566bL0T7ucvAL3LFVwuUPMRas?usp=sharing) for all datasets.

-## MaPLe
+## MAIL

 #### (1) Base-to-Novel class generalization setting
 The default training settings are provided in config file at `configs/trainers/MaPLe/vit_b16_c2_ep5_batch4_2ctx.yaml`.
 All hyper-parameters such as prompt length, prompt depth, etc., can be modified using this config file.